ngen-brett/gitlab-ce/doc/user/group/saml_sso/index.md

 To link SAML to your existing GitLab.com account:

-1. Sign in to your existing GitLab.com account
+1. Sign in to your GitLab.com account.
 1. Locate the SSO URL for the group you are signing in to.
 A group Admin can find this on the group's **Settings > SAML SSO** page.
 1. Visit the SSO URL and click **Authorize**.
 1. Enter your credentials on the Identity Provider if prompted.